uploadcare/uploadcare-netlifycms-depricated/README.md

 `fileInfo` stands for the widget value name.
 It follows the widget’s [`fileInfo`][file-info] structure.
-When restored from a markdown block, it should at least contain the `cdnUrl` and `name` properties: they are used for a preview.
+When restored from a markdown block, it will at least contain the `cdnUrl` and `name` properties: they are used for a preview.

 ## Feedback